jadecobra/python_tdd_exercises/CLASSES.md

 ***CONGRATULATIONS***
 You know
-- how to define a class with
+- how to define a class with an attribute
-    - an attribute
-    - a method
+- how to define a class with a method
-    - an initializer
+- how to define a class with an initializer
 - how to view the attributes and methods defined for a class
-- Do you want to [read more about classes](https://docs.python.org/3/tutorial/classes.html#tut-firstclasses)
+- Do you want to [read more about classes?](https://docs.python.org/3/tutorial/classes.html#tut-firstclasses)